Car Buying Strategies

 Of course, ground clearance is something a lot of SUV drivers look for while shopping for a new SUV.
 The Honda HR-V gets 7.3 inches of clearance, which is pretty good for this segment.
 It is definitely a lot more than what you get on smaller vehicles like the Fit, Civic, and Accord.
 Feel free to take the HR-V on a light off-roading adventure.

-Reasons Not to Buy a 2020 Honda HR-V – The Cons
+Reasons You May Not Like the 2020 Honda HR-V – The Cons

 1. Sluggish Acceleration